fernandoperezc/Advanced-Topics-in-Machine-Learning-and-Data-Science/index.md

   - On Calibration of Modern Neural Networks by Lukas Fluri.
 [Slides](Fluri.pdf)
 - March 17th:
   - Natural Graph Networks by Piersilvio De Bartolomeis
-  - Towards A Rigorous Science of Interpretable Machine Learning by Nicolas Volken
+  - Towards A Rigorous Science of Interpretable Machine Learning by Nicolas Volken.
+[Slides](Volken.pdf)
 - March 24th:
-  - Density estimation using real NVP by Flavio Schneider
+  - Density estimation using real NVP by Flavio Schneider [Slides](Schneider.pdf)
   - Do Deep Generative Models Know What They don't Know?
 By Zhenru Jia
 - March 31st:
   - SurVAE Flows: Surjections to Bridge the Gap between VAEs and Flows by Florian Barkmann